Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Rigidity in -space and main theorems

 \subsection{Main rigidity theorems}

 The main result of this paper is the $\ell_p$-counterpart of Theorem~\ref{thm:GHT} when $d=2$ and $p$ is even.
 The result in particular implies that 2-dimensional global $\ell_p$-rigidity is a generic property of graphs.
-Since our results are limited to even integers $p$, in the subsequent discussion we always assume $p$ is an even positive integer.